Framework-R-D/phlex-design/doc/conceptual_design.rst

 Each data product is also indexed, thus associating it with a particular data-product set (e.g. :math:`\text{GoodHits}_{mn}` denotes the :cpp:`GoodHits` data product belonging to `APA` :math:`n` of `Spill` :math:`m`).

 .. graphviz:: work-flow.gv
-   :caption: A sample workflow showing how HOFs are used in a Phlex program.
+   :caption: A fictitious workflow showing how HOFs are used in a Phlex program.
              Each unshaded node represent a HOF bound to a user-defined algorithm, whose name is shaded in blue.
              Each user-defined algorithm operates on arguments received from the incoming arrows to the node: data products are passed along solid arrows; objects that provide access to resources are passed along dashed arrows.
              Whereas single-dotted lines indicate communication of data through the framework's IO system, double-dotted lines denote communication of data with entities not directly related to the framework.